Determining your profit

 - What is the amount of the products returned/credited to your customers?

-- What is the amount of discounts given to your customer and employees?
+- What is the amount of discounts given to your customers and employees?
 (Discounts)

 - What is the amount of net sales from products and services?
 (Net Sales are your gross sales minus your returns, rejects and discounts.)